Jkeyuk/JDbrowser/readme.md

 - Select your database from the initial file menu.

 - Use the keybindings to browse the tables and views of your database.

+- Copy data to clipboard with `y` key. ( On wayland clipboard text is cleared after exiting JDbrowser )

 ## Key Binds